MyCassadaga/LibertyPlaceHOA/README.md

 - Run `pytest` for election, notifications, ARC, RBAC, and violation regression coverage.
 - Integrate a production-grade email/PDF provider in place of the current stubs.
-- Re-scope the maintenance/work-order module (if needed) and wire CI/CD automation to execute linting/tests on push.
+- Wire CI/CD automation to execute linting/tests on push.

 ## Deployment blueprints